 We often spend more than we realise when we don't keep track.
 It all adds up and knowing exactly where your money is going (and how much you have coming in) will give you greater control.
-Use a budget planner to see your spending and how it compares to your income.

 Online shopping is another very easy way to spend - usually too easy!
 Even when we're doing something else online, it can be hard to avoid the adverts following us around, affiliate links or recommendations from friends.
 And it can all add up very quickly.

 If something takes your fancy, instead of being tempted into making an impulse purchase straight away, create an online shopping list and add it.
 You can review the list regularly to see whether it's worth it or not after having time to reflect.
 You'll be better able to see what items are really worth investing in at the end of the week or month, as well as plan how that spending fits in with the rest of your budget.

 If you don't, you'll never know if you've been overcharged, are paying for something you never use (subscriptions or a forgotten gym membership for example), or in the worst-case scenario, if there are any suspicious transactions.
 You should always contact your bank if there is something you don't recognise in case you have been targeted by fraudsters.
 It's also another opportunity to see exactly where your money is going on paper in black and white.